sami2316/osquery/Guide.md

 This module enables following modes of connections and monitoring:
 *  A master to a single remote host monitoring with a single query subscription
 *  A master to a single remote host monitoring with multiple queries subscription
 *  A master to a remote group of hosts monitoring with a single query subscription
 *  A master to a remote group of hosts monitoring with multiple queries subscription

 ----------------------------------------------------------------------
 ####2.1 Files Structure:####
 ----------------------------------------------------------------------
 -----------------------------------------------------------------------
-####2.1.1 Following files have been added into the bro directory:####
+#####2.1.1 Following files have been added into the bro directory:#####
 -----------------------------------------------------------------------
 *	```bro/src/broker/QueryManager.h```
 *	```bro/src/broker/QueryManager.cpp```
 *	```bro/src/broker/querying .bif```

 -----------------------------------------------------------------------
-####2.1.2 Following files have been updated in bro directory:####
+#####2.1.2 Following files have been updated into the bro directory:#####
 -----------------------------------------------------------------------
 *	```bro/scripts/base/framework/broker/main.bro```
 *	```bro/src/broker/Manager.h```